-In addition, individual issues of Soy Connection’s health & nutrition newsletter have been reviewed and are approved for a maximum of 1.0 hours of American Academy of Physician Assistants (AAPA) Category 1 CME credit by the Physician Assistant Review Panel.
+In addition, individual issues of Soy Connection’s health & nutrition newsletter have been reviewed and are approved for a maximum of 1.0 hours of American Academy of Physician Assistants (AAPA) Category 1 CME credit by the Physician Assistants Review Panel.
 Approval is valid for one year from the issue date.
 Participants may submit the self assessment at any time during that period.
 This program was planned in accordance with AAPA's CME Standards for Enduring Materials Programs and for Commercial Support of Enduring Material Programs.

 Visit the Testing Center to read the current newsletter and take the accompanying test.